tjanson/rpi-cross/README.md

 (Note: The custom build takes quite a long time (~40 min on my machine) and unfortunately offers little feedback: Ansible doesn’t show the client’s `stdout`.
 You could monitor the CPU usage, but that’s not very satisfying.
 You’ll just have to wait it out.)

-Now, `vagrant ssh` into the machine and inspect the results: If all went well, you’ll fint the toolchain in `~/x-tools6h`, and the distcc daemon is running and open for connections from `192.168../16`.
+Now, `vagrant ssh` into the machine and inspect the results: If all went well, you’ll find the toolchain in `~/x-tools6h`, and the distcc daemon is running and open for connections from `192.168../16`.

 [vagrant-dl]:  http://www.vagrantup.com/downloads
 [ansible-dl]:  http://docs.ansible.com/intro_installation.html